An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: Sufficient Conditions for Consistent Estimation

 \section{Sufficient Conditions for Consistent Estimation}

 In this section, we revisit the representative models of counterfactual proxies introduced in Section \ref{sec:conformal_inference}.
 Primitive conditions are provided to guarantee that the estimation of the counterfactual mean proxies is accurate enough for the asymptotic validity of the proposed procedure.
 In particular, these conditions can be used to verify Assumption \ref{ass:high_level_est_error}.
+The regularity conditions (e.g., bounded moments, weak serial dependence) for different models are stated in the Appendix and are commonly imposed in the literature for these models.
+The counterfactual mean proxies $P_t^N$ are estimated based on the imputed data under the null, $\Zb(\theta^0)$, and we write $Y_{1t}^N$ instead of $Y^I_{1t}-\theta_t^0$ to alleviate the exposition.
+All the results in this section assume that $T_0\rightarrow \infty$ and $J\rightarrow \infty$ (if $J$ is present in the model).